 With that being said, there were still times when I felt cramped if the room was messy and the girls were jumping around.
 My Tip – Make sure you keep the room tidy and organized.
 Designate an area or drawer for everyone’s personal belongings!

 One of the best features of the DCL cabins is the toilet and the tub are separate with a sink in each space.
 The tubs are deep and wide, perfect for two kids, and the shower head is adjustable.
 When bath time is over, you can use the pull out clothesline to hang any wet bathing suits/clothes.

 There is a TON of storage space in the cabin, so I recommend unpacking your suitcases as soon as you can.
 We put away all of our clothes/shoes/toiletries in the various closets, drawers, and on the shelves.
 Then we were able to store four suitcases (2 large and 2 medium) and a stroller under our bed.
 Before cruising I read a few tips regarding organizational items to pack and totally forgot until I was in the cabin.
-There is a separate post for What to Pack for a Disney Cruise in the works.
+Read: What to Pack for a Disney Cruise here.

 Is the Disney Cruise ship clean?

 What the boat clean?
 Sanitary?
 I cannot emphasize enough that Disney Cruise Lines truly care about the health of their guests.
 Not only were there hand washing stations in the buffet dining rooms, but everyone was handed a sanitary wipe before entering breakfast/lunch/dinner.
 There are also sanitizing stations near the dining areas on the pool deck, as well as the beverage stations.